USER MANUAL · SYSTEM

 Q: What do Hermes / Claude Code / Codex support today?

-A: Today they support discovery, connector creation, and attach-mode session sync.
+A: Today they support discovery, connector creation, attach-mode session sync, and experimental managed inspection.
 They do not yet support the full OpenClaw-native approval, cost, timeline, or managed-control surface.

 Q: When should I use scan-local or manual connectors instead of Runtime Host pairing?